Tobander/GPTVision/README.md

 📓 **Notebook:** You can find the complete code in `frontend.ipynb`.

 # 🟢 3.
 Building the Website
 Next thing we need to do, is creating the layout for our app.
 Once again we basically try to mimic the ChatGPT layout.
 So there is a **sidebar** and a **main-content**.
 In this main content we start with a welcome message and logo that we hide after the user sent an initial message.
-Then we have a chat-area and we also display an **upload** button if appropriate (when the user wants ti upload an image).
+Then we have a chat-area and we also display an **upload** button if appropriate (when the user wants to upload an image).
 At the bottom we have an **input-area** where the user types in his messages.

 So once again, a pretty simple but clean and functional layout for our app.

 📓 **Template:** You can find the *html* template in the templates folder `index.html`.

+# 🟢 4.
+Building the JavaScript
+We will once again use JavaScript to dynamically add or hide content.
+When loading the website we show the **welcome-message** div tag.
+We hide this area as soon as the user initially sends a message.
+When the user can upload an image we show the **upload-area** div-tag which contains image selection and upload button.
+After the user uploads an image, we hide this area again.
+The conversation between user and chatbot will be shown in the **chat-area** div-tag.

+📓 **Template:** You can find the *JavaScript* code in the static/js folder `chat.js`.